 In 2010, UBC Press embarked on an intensive process of consultation with Indigenous partners and the academic community to pursue these goals, articulate the issues, identify priorities, and define the features that a new publishing model could provide.
 We then did the technological research to figure out how to create a digital space to improve the presentation, accessibility, and reach of Indigenous studies materials and facilitate the reciprocal flow of knowledge and ideas across Indigenous, scholarly, and educational spheres.

-Our unique cross-border partnerships have laid the groundwork for scholars, Indigenous communities, educators, and publishers to engage in collaborative, inclusive work.
+With our authors and partners, we have laid the groundwork for scholars, Indigenous communities, educators, and publishers to engage in collaborative, inclusive work.
 Born on the Northwest Coast, RavenSpace takes inspiration from its region and is open to new works and publishers across North America and beyond.

 RavenSpace represents our promise to the communities we serve.
 We support respectful access to and use of Indigenous knowledge in the digital domain.
 We transform existing technologies into a cohesive platform to make culturally sensitive research, writing, and publishing accessible.
 We help bring knowledge to light.

 For more information or to submit a proposal, contact: